 Unfavorable weather

-One of the reasons why studying in the UK is attractive to international students is the short training period but still ensuring academic quality:
+One of the biggest advantages of studying in the UK is the shortened but still quality learning path:

 Bachelor's: 3 years